bae-sohee/MNIST-Classification/README.md

   - Use the command **pip install -r requirements.txt** to install libraries.

 ## 2. Dataset
-- Each of tar files contains 60,000 training images and 10,000 test images respectively
+- Each of tar files contains 60,000 training images and 10,000 test images respectively.
-- Each image has its own filename like `{ID}_{Label}.png`
+- Each image has its own filename like `{ID}_{Label}.png`.
-- Run `dataset.py` to extract tar compressed files
+- Run `dataset.py` to extract .tar compressed files.
   ```bash
   ¦§¦¡¦¡ data
   ¦¢   ¦§¦¡¦¡ train